USS Bonefish (SS-582): Service history

 Bonefish conducted trials and training off the New England coast until the spring of 1960.
 On 1 April 1960, she departed New London, Conn., to join the Pacific Fleet.
 On 23 May, the submarine reported for duty with Submarine Division 33 (SubDiv 33) at Naval Station San Diego, California.
 She operated out of that port until 16 September, when she embarked upon her first deployment to the western Pacific.

 While in the Far East, the warship participated in various 7th Fleet exercises and visited ports in Japan, the Philippines, the Marianas, and at Hong Kong.
 Bonefish concluded her first tour of duty with the 7th Fleet on 13 March 1961 when she arrived back in San Diego.
 The submarine conducted normal operations out of San Diego until 4 October, when she entered the Mare Island Naval Shipyard for her first regular overhaul.
 She completed repairs on 6 March 1962, and resumed operations along the west coast at that time.

 In May, the submarine again headed for the western Pacific for a deployment quite similar to her first cruise in Oriental waters.
 She returned to San Diego in December and began an extended upkeep period.
 In February 1963, Bonefish moved to a new home port, Pearl Harbor, Hawaii.
 During the summer of 1963, she made a two-month cruise to the western Pacific, returning to Pearl Harbor in August.
 After four months of operations in the Hawaiian Islands, the submarine headed for the Far East again in January 1964.
 That tour of duty ended with her return to Oahu in July.
 Following a post-deployment standdown and local operations, she entered the Pearl Harbor Naval Shipyard for a regular overhaul.

 Repairs occupied her time during the remainder of 1964, and local operations in the Hawaiian operating area took up the entire year of 1965.
 In April 1966, Bonefish deployed to the western Pacific for the fourth time.
 In addition to taking part in 7th Fleet training exercises, she also operated in the Gulf of Tonkin.
 The seven-month Far Eastern assignment ended in November when she reentered Pearl Harbor.

 Bonefish resumed normal operations after the post-deployment rest and upkeep period.
 That employment lasted until October 1967, when she headed back to the Orient.
 There, she engaged in 7th Fleet training evolutions and made port visits at Hong Kong, in the Philippines, and in Japan.
-April 1968 saw her back at Oabu resuming local operations.
+April 1968 saw her back at Oahu resuming local operations.
 In September, the submarine entered the Pearl Harbor Naval Shipyard for her regular overhaul.